cms-opendata-workshop/workshop2024-lesson-statistical-inference/episodes/01-statinference.md

 - What does statistical inference mean?
 - What is a statistical model and a likelihood?
 - What types of statistical models do we use?
+- How do we incorporate constraints on nuisance parameters?

 ::::::::::